What is Perinatal Mental Health Awareness Week?

-Perinatal Depression and Anxiety Week 2018 (PNDA) is held on the 11th to the 17th of November in 2018 and is a great opportunity to raise awareness about perinatal mental health issues in your local community.
+Perinatal Mental Health (PNDA) Week is held in the second week of November and is a great opportunity to raise awareness about perinatal mental health issues in your local community.

-Together we can raise awareness about depression & anxiety and other mental illnesses experienced during the perinatal period.
+Together we can raise awareness about depression, anxiety, and other mental health issues experienced during the perinatal period.
 Raising awareness helps those affected and those who care about them to seek help.

-Our 2018 theme is Your baby is one in a million, are you 1 in 5?
-This theme was chosen as it highlights that perinatal depression and anxiety is more common than we think – around 1 in 5 new and expectant birth parents, and up to 1 in 10 non-birth parents experience problematic symptoms of perinatal anxiety and/or depression.
+Our theme is Your baby is one in a million, are you 1 in 5?
+This theme was chosen as it highlights that perinatal mental health issues are more common than we think – around 1 in 5 new and expectant birth parents, and up to 1 in 10 non-birth parents experience problematic symptoms of perinatal anxiety and/or depression.